martishin/arduino-tinyml-digits-recognition-mnist/README.md

   9: 0.00391
 ```

-The number after each digit is its score (confidence)
+In this case, digit 7 was shown on the phone to the connected camera, the number after each digit is its score (confidence).